soggydog-games/first-game/README.md

 ## 🐾 Moving forward, one pixel at a time.

-This is a learning project.
+This is my first game project and first fan game.
 It will be messy.
 It will be fun.

 Follow the journey:
 - Instagram: @soggydog.games